astuyve/astuyve.github.io/_posts/2024-07-08-base-jump-backup.md

 <span class="image fit"><a href="/assets/images/backups/glacier_backup.png" target="_blank"><img src="/assets/images/backups/glacier_backup.png" alt="Screenshot of the Glacier package successfully creating an archive from my DSM"></a></span>

 After the backup finished, I consulted CloudTrail to get the specific permissions required.
 You'll notice that two archives are created, with one specifically called a `mapping` archive.
 I suspect this holds metadata about the backup itself.

+At any rate, you can skip this step because I've done it for you.
 Here is the full IAM policy for the Synology Glacier backup package:

 ```json
 {